-A dentist from India, I have only recently moved to the USA on April 4, 2015.
-I am currently studying for my Master of Science in Healthcare Management at the University of XXXX in XXXX, California, and will be graduating this coming May of 2017.
+A dentist from India, I only recently moved to the USA on April 4, 2015.
+I am studying for my Master of Science in Healthcare Management at the University of XXXX in XXXX, California, and will graduate in May 2017.
 While I have always wanted to practice dentistry hands-on, I believe that my Master’s Degree in Healthcare Management will complement my DDS Degree since I hope to become a manager of dentists at some point in the future in my native India.
-In this way, I will be able to make my most outstanding possible contribution to helping the underserved in my country of origin, which is projected to overtake China as the most populous nation on earth within a few years.
+In this way, I will be able to make my most outstanding possible contribution to helping the underserved in my country of origin, which is projected to overtake China soon as the most populous nation on earth.
 India has many challenges, with many poor people and a lot of oral cancer.
 Based on earning the DDS Degree here in America, I hope to practice dentistry in the USA and India.

 After completing the DDS program in the USA, I want to work as a dentist in the USA for at least five years to become highly experienced.
 I am convinced that staying to practice in America will help me to make progress towards my long long-term goal of opening my clinic in India, offering the best dental care that I can to patients, rich and poor alike, with particular attention paid to those in most desperate need, without regard to their ability to pay.
 I want to start my NGO, do fundraising, and hopefully attract volunteers and open more clinics offering free services to the poor who cannot afford treatment.
 XXXX, my hometown in India, is where I hope to establish my first clinic.
 More than 100 villages surround XXXX, and I daydream about expanding my reach so that someday many of these villages also might have clinics.
 I worked as a dentist for two years in India and have over 6000 hours of experience working with different types of patients.
 I am very patient and, at the same time, very confident in performing dental surgeries.
 I also perform my surgeries relatively fast without losing any quality in performing the surgery.
 It is essential to be fast and safe in surgeries since there are always a lot of patients to take care of every day in India.

 Endodontics is my area of greatest passion and engagement.
-Hence, I also hope to earn a degree and acquire cutting-edge discipline in this area after completing your distinguished DDS Program for International Dentists.
+Hence, after completing your distinguished DDS Program for International Dentists, I also hope to earn a degree and acquire cutting-edge discipline in this area.